sanadollu/AerialVehicleDetectionProject/README.md

 # Aerial Vehicle Detection

 This project addresses an image classification task using both traditional machine learning algorithms (HOG + ML) and a deep learning approach (CNN).
-The goal is to compare these methods in terms of accuracy, generalization, and practical performance.

 ## Objective